mihirgupta665/intro_to_github/README.md

 git config --global user.email="github_gmail"         // setting the githubgmail git config --list                                     // list down the content of git config */

+git clone "_link_" : is used to clone a git repository to our local system ls : shows files in a directory but       ls -Force : shows all hidden files of a directory(including .git -> which are present in each folder of  which gits saves the history or runs) git status:  gives the status of files whether they are up to date or not